arealalien/arealalien-portfolio/README.md

   - [ ] Showreel Section
   - [ ] About Section
   - [ ] Contact Section <span style="color:#ff4d61">**✦**</span>
+- [ ] Fix header on each page with separate picture on each
 - [ ] Add Footer

 ## Available Scripts